MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 ## About the sample

-This sample, the Bot Framework Adaptive Dialog declarative Echo bot, demonstrates using a declaratively defined [adaptive dialog][concept-adaptive] that accepts input from the user and echoes it back.
+This sample, the Bot Framework Adaptive Dialog declarative Echo bot, demonstrates using a declaratively-defined [adaptive dialog][concept-adaptive] that accepts input from the user and echoes it back.

 ## Create the declarative files